cresqnt-sys/MultiScope/README.md

 ---

 **MultiScope** is a Python application designed to track Biome Changes in Sols RNG across multiple accounts. | Formerly BiomeScope
-# There is something major happening, a new repo will be posted in the near future with more information, this repo is going to be archived for the time being.

 ## ✨ Features